lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 Let's look at how to use and manage compute sessions that are already running.
 If you look at the Control panel of the session list, there are several icons.
 When you click the first icon, the app launcher pops up and shows the available app services as below.
+The app launcher dialog also opens automatically just after the compute session is created.

 .. image:: app_launch_dialog.png
    :width: 400